 - An educational Geo-cache trail was created above Osadne village in Slovakia and it was officially launched in November 2012.
-It has 16 caches in the field, each with educational text about forests or history of the area.
+It has 16 caches in the field, each with an educational text about forests or the history of the area.
 The shortest way of passing all the caches is about 19 km long.
 More such geocache trails are under preparation.

 - WOLF has met with crucial decision makers and stakeholders at local and regional levels on the Slovak side – representatives of political parties and local governments, parliamentary deputies at national and municipality level, in order to promote a vision of bringing back wilderness to the Wolf Mountains and to gain political and scientific support of the project and particular legislative changes.

 - The Carpathian Wildlife Foundation (CWF) produced the magazine “Bieszczadnik” in Polish.
 Two editions of it have been published, with major content about Rewilding Europe and its work in the Eastern Carpathians.